-German stability tested as Schulz and Merkel start talks
+German stability tested in Schulz-Merkel talks

 Germany's centre-left SPD party has said there would be no quick deal on government in the EU's bastion of "stability".